OfficeDev/teams-toolkit/README.md

-# Microsoft Teams App Framework (TeamsFx)
+# Microsoft Teams Framework (TeamsFx)
 ![CI workflow](https://github.com/OfficeDev/TeamsFx/actions/workflows/ci.yml/badge.svg)
 ![E2E Test workflow](https://github.com/OfficeDev/TeamsFx/actions/workflows/e2e-test.yml/badge.svg)
 ![SDK CI workflow](https://github.com/OfficeDev/TeamsFx/actions/workflows/sdk-ci.yml/badge.svg)
 ![SimpleAuth CI workflow](https://github.com/OfficeDev/TeamsFx/actions/workflows/simpleauthCI.yml/badge.svg)
 ![Function Extension CI workflow](https://github.com/OfficeDev/TeamsFx/actions/workflows/FunctionExtensionCI.yml/badge.svg)

 > Please be advised that this project is currently in **Public Preview**, with a lot of bugs, and work left to do before it's ready for production. **Please expect breaking changes** as we continue to iterate.
-We really appreciate your [feedback](https://aka.ms/teamsfx-feedback), and [recordings](https://aka.ms/teamsfx-record), they make the product better.
+We really appreciate your [feedback](https://aka.ms/teamsfx-feedback), and [recordings](https://aka.ms/teamsfx-record), they really make the product better.
 Thank you!

-The Microsoft Teams App Framework (TeamsFx) is a set of solution to help everyone and every organization to build their own Teams apps.
+The Microsoft Teams Framework (TeamsFx) is a set of solution to help everyone and every organization to build their own Teams apps.
 The Teams Tookit contains IDE extensions for Visual Studio and Visual Studio Code, a command line tool, and an SDK which helps developers deal with common tasks in building a Teams app.

 The TeamsFx contains the following packages, check 'packages' folder for more information.